MeryemJaaidan/kernel_methods_challenge/README.md

 # kernel_methods_challenge

-Author : Meryem Jaaidan and Wenjia Fang
+Authors : Meryem Jaaidan and Wenjia Fang

 Github repository with methods implemented from scratch from the data challenge from the Kernel Methods course at MVA.